pascomnet/documentation/site/content/release-notes/pascom19/_index.en.md

 {{% notice warning %}}
 **Important Notice to this Update:**
-1. Trunk Failover deleted without substitution.
+1. Trunk Failover deleted without alternative tools.
 No migration and no direct workaround.
-Support can help with a outbound script, if needed.
+Support can help with an outbound script, if needed.
-2. IAX trunks deleted without substitution.
+2. IAX trunks deleted without alternatives.
-3. Beronet is not yet supported in pascom 19 "BETA", will follow in next bugfix version.
+3. beroNet is not yet supported in pascom 19 "BETA", will follow in next bugfix version.
-4. swap is now disabled by default.
-This can break virtualized setups with memory lower then 1 GB, please configure more memory in this case.
+4. Swap is now disabled by default.
+This can break virtualised setups with memory lower then 1 GB, please configure more memory in this case.
-5. callgroups are automatically converted to teams.
-The callgroup feature is removed and customers should configure teams instead.
+5. Call groups are automatically converted to teams.
+The callgroup feature has been removed and customers should configure teams instead.
-6. intercom feature is not working.
+6. Public Announcement (PA) feature does not work.
-7. Portforwarding for udp 3478 is mandatory, otherwise video will not work.
+7. Port forwarding for UDP 3478 is now mandatory, otherwise video tools will not work.
 {{% /notice %}}